cloving-ai/cloving-cli/README.md

 - `commit`: Alias for cloving generate commit
 - `generate`: Generate various items like unit-tests and code reviews
   - `commit`: Generate a commit message and commit the changes
+  - `code`: Generate code based on a prompt
+  - `context`: Generate context for building a prompt outside of cloving
+  - `shell`: Generate a shell command based on a prompt
   - `unit-tests`: Generate unit tests
   - `review`: Review the code for committed changes
 - `project`: Commands for managing Cloving projects